MileHacker Logo

 Shops

 Generally open Monday-Saturday, from around 10 AM to 1 PM, then close for a lunch break, reopening from 3 PM to 7 PM.
-Larger supermarkets operate continuously until 9 PM.
+Larger supermarkets operate continuously until NINE PM.

 Banks & ATMs

 Banks typically open Monday-Friday, from 9 AM to 2 PM.
-ATMs (Cajeros Automáticos) are widely available at banks, supermarkets, and shopping centers throughout Punta Arenas, operating 24/7.
+ATMs (Cajeros Automáticos) are widely available at banks, supermarkets, and shopping centers throughout A City in southern chile, operating 24/7.

 Restaurants & Cafes

 Lunch service usually runs from 1 PM to 3 PM.
 Dinner service begins later, from 8 PM to 11 PM.
 Cafes often open earlier and close later than restaurants.
-Museums and attractions typically open Tuesday-Sunday, 10 AM to 5 PM; most close Mondays.
-Always check specific hours.
+Museums and sights typically open Tuesday-Sunday, 10 AM to 5 PM; most close Mondays.
+Always check set hours.

 Public Holidays & Service Notes

-Chile observes several national holidays.
-On these days, businesses, banks, and public services may close or operate with reduced hours.
+Chile observes several public holidays.
+On such days, businesses, banks, and public services may close or operate with reduced hours.
 Public transport might also experience reduced frequency.

 Dates